Showing All Fields in Your Confirmation Message

 }

 It’s now time to pull everything together.
-Once you’ve created your form, added your PHP code snippet, and added any CSS to style these fields, it’s time to see what your code snippet has added for you.
-Test your form by completing it so that you can see how all the fields display in your confirmation.
+After creating your form and adding your custom snippet, it’s time to see what your code snippet has added for you.
+Test your form by submitting some entries to see how all the fields display in your confirmation.

 Now you can show all fields in the confirmation message.

-And that’s it, you’ve successfully created a way to show all fields in the confirmation message!
-Would you like to remove the styling of the confirmation message as well, such as removing the background color?
-Take a look at our article on How to Remove Confirmation Message Box Styling.
+Next, would you like to remove the styling of the confirmation message, such as removing the background color?
+Take a look at our article on customizing confirmation message box styling.

 Filter Reference: wpforms_frontend_confirmation_message